marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 salut
 ```

-The conclusion is that git stores pointers to “full” blobs which means that a blob is useful by itself, independantly of the history file it represents.
+The conclusion is that git stores pointers to “full” blobs which means that a blob is useful by itself, independently of the history file it represents.
 Practically, this means that even a shallow repository is usable (especially for [git≥1.9.0](https://raw.githubusercontent.com/git/git/master/Documentation/RelNotes/1.9.0.txt)).
 This could seem inefficient as for each file, git will keep a copy of the full content after each commit.
 However, git may also create “[packfiles](http://git-scm.com/book/en/Git-Internals-Packfiles)” that represent content ‘delta’s to optimize disk usage.
 Time to examine how the data is actually stored.

 ```bash